 - 1 c. butter

 - 1 T. vanilla extract

 - In a medium-size pan, heat butter over medium-low heat, swirling the butter in the pan over the heat.

 - Cook the butter continuing to swirl the butter around in the pan.
 The butter will foam and then slowly settle.
 The butter should be turning a golden color and you’ll see specks of brown forming.
-Remove from the heat and allow to cool.
+Remove from the heat and allow to cool and firm up.